 Although breakthroughs in obstetrics and neonatal care have vastly improved the odds of healthy survival for mothers and infants, methods for assessing the risk for spontaneous preterm birth have not advanced as quickly.
-Until recently the primary tools for assessing this risk have include the history of preterm birth and measurements of cervical length.
-Even with these tools, most cases of premature birth were “hiding in plain sight,” not apparent until too late to change clinical course.
+Until recently the primary tools for assessing this risk of spontaneous birth have included the pregnant woman’s history of preterm birth and measurements of cervical length.
+Even with these tools, most cases of premature birth were “hiding in plain sight,” not apparent until too late to change the clinical course.

 Prior History of Preterm Birth

 In clinical studies, a history of previous preterm birth identified 11% of future preterm births.2,3